newObjectccc/vtabs/README.md

 dist/assets/index-C7lZPRrh.js   142.63 kB │ gzip: 45.83 kB

-thanks to React framework, the js bundle has 142kb at least. i think its too big, so i considering to change the lightly framework.
+thanks to React framework, the js bundle has 142kb at least. i think its too big, so i considering to change to an other lightly framework.